Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Introduction

-Amongst these research endeavours, one of the most influential was certainly the development of the modern theory of optimal transport -- rendered in the monographs \cite{AGS,OTAM,villani1} -- along with that of gradient flows in Wasserstein spaces.
-The concepts introduced in the seminal papers \cite{Jordan1998,Otto2001} and later formalised in the reference treatise \cite{AGS} expounded the fact that, by applying a continuous-time steepest descent schemes to energy functionals defined over the space of probability measures, one could construct solutions to transport equations with irregular driving fields.
-This simple yet far-reaching observation allowed to derive general well-posedness results for a wide variety of evolution equations encountered in physics, rational mechanics and biology, on the basis that they possessed a variational structure, see e.g. \cite{AGS,CarrilloF2011,Carrillo2014,Erbar2010,Gianazza2009,Jordan1998,Maury2010,Otto2001,Santambrogio2017} and references therein.
-The ensuing infatuation for this innovative viewpoint stemmed both from its theoretical merits, and from its practical efficiency and adaptedness for designing numerical methods \cite{Benamou2016,Carlier2017,Peyre2015}.
-In a similar vein, the theory of mean-field games \cite{CDLL,Huang2006,Lasry2007} -- which is located halfway between control theory and the calculus of variations -- largely contributed to popularising the study of dynamical problems in measure spaces.
-Incidentally, some of the core concepts of these emerging research schools found relevant application outlets in a wealth of multiscale models aiming at efficiently describe pedestrian dynamics \cite{CPT,Maury2011,Piccoli2018}, opinion propagation \cite{AlbiPZ2017,AlbiPZ2014,Ha2009,ControlKCS}, flocks and swarms \cite{Albi2014,Carrillo2010,Carrillo2013} or macroscopic approximations of biological systems \cite{Bertozzi2011,Topaz2006}.
-Another active field of research that put this corpus of results to good use is that of mean-field control \cite{ContInc,PMPWass,Cavagnari2022,Cavagnari2018,Fornasier2019,FornasierPR2014,Fornasier2014,Jimenez2020}, which saw the birth of several relevant extensions of the classical theory as further elaborated hereinbelow.
+Amongst these research endeavours, one of the most influential was the development of the modern theory of optimal transport -- rendered in the treatises \cite{AGS,OTAM,villani1} -- along with that of the theory of gradient flows in measure spaces.
+Indeed, the concepts introduced in the seminal works \cite{Jordan1998,Otto2001} and later formalised in \cite{AGS} expounded the fact that one could construct weak solutions to transport equations with very irregular driving fields by applying continuous-time steepest descent schemes to energy functionals defined over the space of probability measures.
+This far-reaching observation allowed to derive general well-posedness results for a wide variety of evolution equations encountered in physics, rational mechanics and biology, on the basis that they exhibit a variational structure, see e.g. \cite{AGS,CarrilloF2011,Carrillo2014,Erbar2010,Gianazza2009,Jordan1998,Maury2010,Otto2001,Santambrogio2017} and references therein.
+The infatuation for this innovative point of view stemmed both from its theoretical merits, and from its practical efficiency and adaptedness for designing numerical methods \cite{Benamou2016,Carlier2017,Peyre2015}.
+In a similar vein, the theory of mean-field games \cite{CDLL,Huang2006,Lasry2007} -- located halfway between control theory and the calculus of variations -- largely contributed to the popularisation of dynamical problems in measure spaces.
+Incidentally, some of the core concepts of these emerging research trends found relevant application outlets in a wealth of multiscale models aiming towards efficient descriptions of pedestrian flows \cite{CPT,Maury2011,Piccoli2018} as well as opinion propagation models \cite{AlbiPZ2017,Ha2009,ControlKCS} and swarming dynamics \cite{Albi2014,Carrillo2010,Carrillo2013}.
+Another active field of research that put this corpus of results to good use is that of mean-field control \cite{ContInc,PMPWass,Cavagnari2022,Fornasier2019,FornasierPR2014,Fornasier2014,Jimenez2020}, which saw the birth of several relevant extensions of the classical theory as further elaborated upon below.